oceanprotocol/ocean-node/docs/env.md

 - `P2P_AUTODIALPEERRETRYTHRESHOLD`: When we've failed to dial a peer, do not autodial them again within this number of ms. Default: `120000` (1000 \* 120)
 - `P2P_AUTODIALCONCURRENCY`: When dialling peers from the peer book to keep the number of open connections, add dials for this many peers to the dial queue at once.
 Default: `5`
 - `P2P_MAXPEERADDRSTODIAL`: Maximum number of addresses allowed for a given peer before giving up.
 Default: `30`
-- `P2P_AUTODIALINTERVAL`: Auto dial interval (miliseconds).
+- `P2P_AUTODIALINTERVAL`: Auto dial interval (milliseconds).
 Amount of time between close and open of new peer connection.
 Default: `5000`
 - `P2P_ENABLE_NETWORK_STATS`: Enables 'getP2pNetworkStats' http endpoint.
 Since this contains private informations (like your ip addresses), this is disabled by default

 ### P2P timeout / attempt budgets